Composable Commerce

 Digital & Tech Emerging Tech

-Building e-commerce systems from interchangeable, best-of-breed components rather than monolithic all-in-one platforms.
+Building e-commerce systems from interchangeable, best-of-breed components rather than monolithic platforms for greater flexibility and speed.

 Definition